-That noise: "That's only because the previous model was louder than a taxiway at O'Hare International Airport," Jackson said.
-"Its lack of road isolation got on my last nerve," Geiger said.
+That noise: “That’s only because Toyota’s previous model was louder than a taxiway at O’Hare International Airport,” Jackson said.
+“Its lack of road isolation got on my last nerve,” Geiger said.

 Rough-rider: “Its road manners need work, with its busy ride and numb, unnatural-feeling steering,” Geiger said.
 “The suspension crashes over bumps and feels cheap compared with the refined ride of its competitors,” Bruzek added.

-No go: "The RAV4 is the pokiest of the bunch in the passing lane," Bruzek said, and Jackson agreed.
-"It kind of dawdles everywhere it goes," he said.
-"There's no driving pizzazz."
+No go: “The RAV4 is the pokiest of the small SUV bunch in the passing lane,” Bruzek said, and Jackson agreed.
+“It kind of dawdles everywhere it goes,” he said.
+“There’s no driving pizzazz.”

 Behind the multimedia times: “The as-equipped midtier multimedia system lacks smartphone integration like the top system and neither of those systems offer Apple CarPlay or Android Auto,” Bruzek said.
 “It’s a mixed bag,” Geiger added.
 “It’s a mess visually, with a mix of knobs, panel buttons and a touch-screen, but there’s no learning curve when it comes to using it.”